botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 ::::

-Several events can be at the origin of branches:
+Several events can be at the beginning of branches:

 - user utterances (intents and entities)
 - slots (context)